Bunk Bed Mattresses

 How to Choose a Bunk Bed Mattress

 The unique design of bunk beds creates special considerations for shoppers to think about when selecting a proper mattress.
 Bunk bed mattresses should provide the level of comfort and support that growing kids need to get a good night's sleep.
 And the right mattress must also fit each bunk in a way that doesn't compromise the effectiveness of the bed's safety features.

 Size vs. Fit

-In general, bunk beds make use of the same types of mattresses as traditional beds.
-The dimensions of each bunk will determine which mattress size is most appropriate.
+In general, bunk beds use some of the same types of mattresses as traditional beds.
+The dimensions of each bunk will determine which mattress size is appropriate.
 Most bunk beds accommodate twin or full size mattresses, or a combination of the two.
 Twin-size mattresses are smaller and therefore easier to move into position on the top bunk, while full-size ones provide the additional space that older and larger children often need.